Two games, four teams, 40 players. Choose wisely, and you could turn $10 into more than $400.

 Isaiah Likely is projected to be the lowest scorer in the third tier, but I have much higher expectations for the Ravens tight end, assuming Mark Andrews continues to be out.

 Andrews hasn’t played since experiencing a right ankle injury in Baltimore’s Week 11 meeting with the Bengals.
-He practiced in full late last week prior to the Ravens’ tussle with the Texans but was ultimately left on IR and did not feature in the game.
+He practiced in full late last week prior to the Ravens’ tussle with the Texans, but was ultimately left on IR and did not feature in the game.
 Andrews is eligible to be reactivated, but whether or not he will see the field in the AFC Championship Game is still in doubt.

-My support for Likely hinges on Andrews staying on the sideline.
+My support for Likely rests on Andrews staying on the sideline.
 In the normal starter’s stead, Likely has put up 23 receptions, 356 receiving yards, and six touchdowns, and he’s reached the end zone four times in the team’s last three games.
 He’s seeing more than enough love from Jackson to be a viable play this week if Andrews doesn’t go, especially in Tier 3.

 Another nice stat in Likely’s favor is his 10.3 receiving yards per target, which ranks second among Ravens receivers who are still on the active roster (sorry, Melvin Gordon).
 When Jackson does look Likely’s way, the tight end is one of the best in Baltimore at converting it into bundles of yards.